matthewakrigg05/KitchenStockManager/README.md

 depending on the days of the week or the season.

 As mentioned, this is being developed in C# and uses the MVVM framework, as I intend for this application to be deployable to Mac and Windows, with the option in the future to expand the project to iOS and android!
+I am also making a conscious effort to implement appropriate unit testing, ideally, writing my unit tests before I write the methods that I am testing.